 You will be required to demonstrate a standard of 42 VO² max, which is the national minimum standard for someone joining the fire service.
-This is achieved via the Chester Treadmill Walk Test – click here for more information, so you can practice at the gym ahead of your assessment and be prepared for what is needed.
+This is achieved by a bleep test (shuttle run), which involves running continuously between two markers 20 metres apart.

 Firefighting is a difficult and demanding job, so we have to test whether new joiners are fit and able to perform all aspects of the role that may be required for operational duties.

 Next stage: Practical assessment